 TurboMeeting server accordingly.

-The RHUB appliance does three things during the reset:
+The RHUB server does three things during the reset:

 - Reset the system administrator account to the default

 one: "admin" as the email and "password" as the password.
 If

 you have multiple administrators, it only resets the first

 - Change the IP settings to use DHCP.